 The entryway of your home provides guests their first glimpse of your home.
 However, it also has a way of gathering the clutter left by family members as they arrive home from their respective days.
-In order to make this space welcoming to guests and usable by those living in the home, we have provided these tips and tricks to help with that cluttered front entryway.
+In order to make this space welcoming to guests and usable by those living in the home, we have provided these tips and tricks to help with that cluttered front entryway and create an entrance to remember.
 When your entryway is properly set up and organized, both guests and family will notice the difference.

 Entryways are a space for the transition from outdoors to indoors and thus receive the greatest challenges for flooring.
 Rain, snow, mud, and dirt will be tracked into your home at this location, so be prepared to handle these invaders.
 Neither carpet nor wood is up to the task, so stick with materials such as tile or wood-look porcelain tile.
 These will withstand the attacks of moisture, salt, and traffic without looking worn or tired.
 Keep them in great shape with a welcome mat (to trap dirt particles) and sweep and mop as needed.